donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 [![Watch the video](https://img.youtube.com/vi/IbZkUX3rt54/hqdefault.jpg)](https://www.youtube.com/watch?v=IbZkUX3rt54)

+This video had been made before I fixed a flaw in my calculation.
+For the fixed version, watch the video at [Motion Results](#motion-results)

 ## Introduction

 This is an implementation of the Ghost of Tsushima grass + rotational physics dynamics based motion of Bezier curve grass.